wanyingc/BaytreeMentorsPortal/readme.md

 ### Frontend
 Frontend, built using React and Typescript, is strucutured in components and pages, all in separate folders based on their needs.
 The reusable components are in components folder, whereas the pages folder contains subfolders, separating pages of the web app.
 ### Backend
 Backend server is developed using a NodeJS library named "ExpressJS".
-For database, we used MongoDB. app.ts is the entry point of the server, rest of the code is in *src* folder. *config* folder has all the configurations (database config, authentication config etc). *api/v1* folder has all the API related files, such as *models*, *controllers*, *routes*, *middlewares*, *services* etc. *models* folder has all the database schemas, *routes* folder has the API endpoint methods. *middlewares* folder has the middlewares that are necessary for each of the routes.
+For database, we used MongoDB. app.ts is the entry point of the server, rest of the code is in *src* folder. *config* folder has all the configurations (database config, authentication config etc). *api/v1* folder has all the API related files, such as *models*, *controllers*, *routes*, *middlewares*, *services* etc. *models* folder has all the database schemas, *routes* folder has the API endpoint methods. *middlewares* folder has the middlewares that are necessary for each of the routes. *controllers* processes response in JSON and return to the frontend.

 Frontend:
 https://atlas.mindmup.com/2021/10/6edeea3024c611eca389956e86824a39/prj/index.html